 | Link to KYRJA at Not Just A Label |

-Sigrun Asta Jorgensen is one of our Exclusive bloggers.
-She is a freelance stylist and makeup artist, recently graduated with honors from Reykjavik Fashion Academy.
+Sigrun Asta Jorgensen is a freelance stylist and makeup artist, recently graduated with honors from Reykjavik Fashion Academy.
 Alongside styling - she's driven by art directing various fashion projects.
-Her passion in life is understanding this world and underlining the beauty of it.